milkyware/milkyware.github.io/_drafts/adding-release-please.md

 }
 ```

-The output of the command should look similar to above with a pull request being created which initialises.
+The output of the command should look similar to above with a pull request being created which initialises the config and manifest files.

 ```json
 {